octocat/Spoon-Knife/README.md

-Your Name: Haiman Wong; Your Birthday: August 6th; Favorite Color: Burgundy
+Your Name: Haiman Wong; Your Birthdate: August 6th; Favorite Color: Burgundy
 ### Well hello there!

 This repository is meant to provide an example for *forking* a repository on GitHub.